Everyone Got It Anyway

 As the year 2020 arrived, we were living and thinking as we had been in 2019, 2018 and 2017.
 There was plenty of fear and outrage in the world, but the levels were fairly smooth.
 And then, unexpectedly, a long and nightmarish storm battered us.

-We all lived through three years of intimidation and fear.
+We’ve all lived through three years of professionally-applied social pain.
 It has subsided now, but most people haven’t processed what has happened… they haven’t sorted and settled things inside themselves.

 Recalibration

 Storms such as we’ve just been through distort human character.
 We suffered through a fear-storm of Biblical proportions, supercharged with the high-tech application of social pain.
 Anyone who differed with the party line was punished, and harshly.
-Millions were kicked-out of their jobs, tolerance for the opinions of others was destroyed, bodily autonomy was rejected, free speech was thrown away with force.
+Millions were fired from their jobs, tolerance for the opinions of others was destroyed, bodily autonomy was rejected, free speech was thrown away with force.

-And all the authorities, all the holders of positions, all the enforcers and sacrifice collectors… they drove it all in unison, and mercilessly.
-Those with integrity and courage enough to object were removed in one way or another.
+And all the authorities, all the holders of positions, all the enforcers and sacrifice collectors… they drove it all in unison, mercilessly.
+Those who objected were removed in one way or another.

 So, we have a lot to face and a lot to unwind.

-I think we need to choose reality, but this is the more challenging choice: reality is stark and doesn’t cater to human feelings.
-Fantasy, on the other hand, is fitted directly to emotional desires: it succeeds by painting pictures of whatever the hearers would like to be true.
+The healthy and sustainable path forward is to recalibrate to reality, but reality and doesn’t cater to human feelings.
+Fantasy, on the other hand, succeeds by painting pictures of whatever the hearers would like to be true.

 So, I think we should begin by facing the one, essential conclusion from the entire Covid business: